nrfconnect/sdk-nrfxlib/nrf_802154/doc/antenna_diversity.rst

 Introduction
 ************

-The antenna diversity module interfaces with a Front-End Module (FEM), which controls both antennas through a single ``ANT_SEL`` pin
+The antenna diversity module interfaces with a Front-End Module (FEM), which controls both antennas through a single ``ANT_SEL`` pin.
 This pin is used to define which antenna is used for communication.

 The FEM must provide, at least, the capability to switch between antennas.